Structure collapses at Tanjong Pagar work site, one worker reported missing

 Multiple SCDF and police vehicles were seen, while a road was cordoned off.

-The collapsed structure is part of the former Fuji Xerox Towers, which is being demolished.
-The site will be redeveloped as Newport Residences, a 246-unit freehold condominium by City Developments Limited (CDL).

-CNA has contacted Aik Sun Demolition and Engineering, the Building and Construction Authority and the Ministry of Manpower for more information.
+CNA has contacted Aik Sun Demolition and Engineering, the Building and Construction Authority, the Ministry of Manpower and CDL for more information.